Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-A children's future fund is a long-horizon savings goal where time works strongly in your favour.
+A children's future fund is a long-horizon savings goal where the time horizon supports compounding.
 A child born today and 50/month contributed until age 18 produces roughly 17,000 at 5% returns — 10,800 contributed plus 6,200 in compound growth.
 At 100/month the total is doubled.
 At 18+ years horizon, even modest contributions compound meaningfully.

-Jurisdiction-specific account types tax-advantaged child savings account;: tax-advantaged education savings account; etc) have tax advantages worth investigating separately.
+Jurisdiction-specific account types junior tax-advantaged account;: tax-advantaged education savings account; etc) have tax advantages worth investigating separately.
 The calculator focuses on underlying growth math — what you contribute and at what rate — which is the foundation regardless of account wrapper.

 Common patterns25-50/month produces 5,000-17,000 by age 18 (deposit on first car, helpful toward university costs).
 100-200/month produces 35,000-70,000 (meaningful education or first-home contribution).
 300+/month produces 100,000+ (substantial house deposit support).
 Each trajectory is realistic within different household budgets.